-1. Clarify the status of zero emission vehicle (ZEV) infrastructure within your municipal regulations.
-Sponsor or host a ZEV promotional event or education workshop with a community partner or thirdparty.
+1. Sponsor or host a ZEV promotional event or education workshop with a community partner or third-party.
 For example: host a vehicle showcase day, or educational session on the costs and benefits of ZEV ownership, etc. (5 points)

-Submit: Your ordinance(s) or regulation(s) referencing inclusion or treatment of electric vehicle charging stations, and the title, date, and short description of the workshop.
+Submit: The title, date, and short description of the workshop.